Irrationality of rapidly converging series: a problem of Erd\H{o}s and Graham: Acknowledgements

 \section{Acknowledgements}

-The third named author is supported by Mid-Career Researcher Program (RS-2023-00278510) through the National Research Foundation funded by the government of Korea, and also by KIAS Individual Grants (MG073601 and MG084001, respectively) at Korea Institute for Advanced Study.
-The fourth named author is supported in part by the Croatian Science Foundation under the project HRZZ-IP-2022-10-5116 (FANAP).
+The third named author is supported by Mid-Career Researcher Program (RS-2023-00278510) through the National Research Foundation funded by the government of Korea, and by KIAS Individual Grant (MG073602) at Korea Institute for Advanced Study.
+The third named author is also supported by KIAS--KAIST Joint Research Group Grant.

+The fourth named author is supported in part by the Croatian Science Foundation under the project HRZZ-IP-2022-10-5116 (FANAP), and in part by the European Union -- NextGenerationEU through the National Recovery and Resilience Plan 2021--2026, via an institutional grant of the University of Zagreb Faculty of Science IK IA 1.1.3.
+Impact4Math.

 We thank Thomas Bloom for creating and maintaining the website \emph{Erd\H{o}s problems} and Terence Tao for valuable comments on an earlier draft of this paper.
 We thank the authors of~\cite{aletheia} for building the \emph{Aletheia} agent and for allowing the authors of this work to utilize it.